zapaishchykova/SegmentationReview/README.md

 OR
 -  Navigate to "Developer tools"-> "Extension wizard" -> "Select extension" and point to the root of the cloned repo.

-The extension will pop up under the "Examples" section.
+The extension will pop up under the Modules:"Examples" section.

 ## Example Dataset